NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.5.md

   - `N` - create new note
   - `K` - create new Kanban board
   - `W` - create new whiteboard
-- Adds syntax highlighting for Pascal language in code blocks for preview.
+- Adds syntax highlighting for `pascal` language in code blocks for preview.

 ## Important fixes
 - Improves network status detection for iOS and Android.